 The main problem was that by now the budget had virtually all been spent.
 The first five episodes had cost around £7,000 (small change today, but quite a substantial sum for television drama sixty years ago).
 This meant that The Destroyers had to be realised with just £600 – and there are times when the lack of money is rather obvious ….

-Quatermass and Pugh set off, although it’s hard to believe that Quatermass didn’t realise that something was wrong with Pugh.
-True, he didn’t develop the very bad acting that most the controlled humans displayed, but there was clearly something off-key about him.
+Quatermass and Pugh set off, although it’s hard to believe that Quatermass didn’t realise much earlier that something was wrong with Pugh.
+True, he didn’t develop the very bad acting that affected most the controlled humans, but there was clearly something off-key about him.
 By the time Quatermass does twig, it’s far too late and the pair of them have crash-landed on the asteroid.

-Pugh attempts to shoot Quatermass, but the recoil from the rifle (and how would bullets react in zero-gravity anyway?) causes Pugh to drift off into space.
-The sight of a slowly spining Pugh, getting smaller and smaller, is a nice shot – it’s a fairly simple effect, but to be inlaid onto a live production was clearly a challenge.
+Pugh attempts to shoot Quatermass, but the recoil from the rifle (and how would bullets react in zero-gravity anyway?) causes him to drift off into space.
+The sight of a slowly spining Pugh, getting smaller and smaller, is a nice shot – it may be fairly simple effect, but to be inlaid onto a live production was clearly a challenge.
 The end of the story is rather perfunctory though.
-Quatermass fires the chemical motor and this wipes out the aliens and seems to instantly break the hold over the affected humans (if Dillon is anything to go by).
+Quatermass fires the chemical motor, wipes out the aliens and this seems to instantly break their hold over the affected humans (if Dillon is anything to go by).

 Whilst the last episode does have its problems, overall this is a serial that’s aged remarkably well.
-Yes, you have to make allowances for the nature of live broadcasting and some of the effects are crude (and others are non-existent) but it’s certainly much more than simply a historical curio.
+You have to make allowances for the nature of live broadcasting, some of the effects are crude (and others are non-existent) but it’s certainly much more than simply a historical curio.
 For most of the time it’s a very decent piece of drama with some good performances.

-As I’ve previously mentioned, John Robinson is a something of a weak-link.
-He never seemed to be at ease as an actor and this was carried over into his performance.
-Robinson’s Quatermass is a cold and remote man – with whom it’s difficult to emphasise with.
-Monica Grey is a little hard to take as well, and the reason for making her Quatermass’ daughter is never really developed – as there’s very few displays of familial devotional from the pair of them.
+As previously mentioned, John Robinson is a something of a weak-link.
+Robinson’s Quatermass is a cold and remote man with whom it’s difficult to emphasise with.
+Monica Grey is a little hard to take as well, and the reason for making her Quatermass’ daughter is never really developed – there’s very few displays of familial devotion from the pair of them.

 The serial really comes alive with the supporting actors – and there’s plenty of familiar faces who liven up proceedings (such as Wilfred Brambell, Rupert Davies, Roger Delgado and – in the last episode – Cyril Shaps).
 It’s a very pulpy sort of story and although the script does sometimes make impossible demands on the limited resources available, they manage to get away with it.